CopperSpice API 1.9.2

 connect(clipboard, SIGNAL(dataChanged()), this, SLOT(updateClipboard()));

-The slot connected to this signal can read the data on the clipboard using one of the MIME types that can be used to represent it.
+The slot connected to this signal can read the data on the clipboard using one of the MIME types.

 void ClipWindow::updateClipboard()